fluxusfrequency/blog/seven-reasons-i-love-minitest.md

 end
 ```

-Minitest's flatness is also beneficial when it comes to practicing a good
+Minitest's flatness is also beneficial when it comes to practicing a
 Test-Driven workflow.
 You can `skip` all of the tests in a file easily,
 without scanning through nested blocks.
 Then you can make them pass, one
 at a time.